 3. Exercise (You don’t have to run fast!
 In fact, maybe don’t.)

-After a tough workout, you might yourself wondering if the muscle pain and soreness is worth it.
+After a tough workout, you might wonder if the muscle pain and soreness are worth it.
 It turns out, if you were playing a racquet sport, swimming, doing aerobics or cycling, you’re likely extending your life.
-(3)

 Strength training is another one of my favorite life extenders.
-One study found that older adults who strength trained at least twice a week decreased their risk of death by any cause by 46 percent; they also had a 41 percent lower risk of dying from cardiovascular disease and a 19 percent lower risk of dying from cancer.
-(4)
+One study found that older adults who strength trained at least twice a week decreased their risk of death by any cause by 46 percent.
+They also had a 41 percent lower risk of dying from cardiovascular disease and a 19 percent lower risk of dying from cancer.

-While researchers aren’t exactly sure what it is about strength training that increases longevity, the study did find that people who strength trained were more likely to have a normal body weight, to partake in aerobic activity, as well, and tend to keep away from alcohol and tobacco, which could also impact lifespans positively.
+While researchers aren’t exactly sure what it is about strength training that increases longevity, the study did find that people who strength trained were more likely to have a normal body weight, partake in aerobic activity, and tend to keep away from alcohol and tobacco, which could also impact life spans positively.

 4. Occasional Fasting

-A 2015 study reported that fasting periodically — they recommend reducing calorie counts five days once a month — made an impact that lasted for up to six months after the fast.
-They found that biomarkers for cancer, aging, diabetes and cardiovascular disease all decreased after fasting.
-(6)
+A 2015 study reported that fasting periodically — researchers recommend reducing calorie counts five days once a month — made an impact that lasted for up to six months after the fast.
+The findings revealed that biomarkers for cancer, aging, diabetes and cardiovascular disease all decreased after fasting.

 Luckily, there are intermittent fasting benefits for shorter periods of time, too.
 Women might also want to try a modified, intermittent fasting for women version to ensure your hormones don’t go out of whack.